2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-After reading the rule of the competition, we figured out some materials and electromachanical components that were needed when constructing the outline of the car and the its structure design.
+After reading the rules of the competition, we figured out some materials and electromachanical components that were needed when constructing the outline of the car and the its structure design.
 We also got to think about how to use only one piece of Dc Gear Motor to drive the vehicle and to assemble the fundamental model of the turning section.

 <img src= "https://user-images.githubusercontent.com/106851896/176984877-f74ac4e4-97b1-49e1-bfa5-84112426c236.jpg" width="400" height="300">  <img src= "https://user-images.githubusercontent.com/106851896/176984586-d9094acf-c13c-4dc4-bf20-022f951bf5ed.jpg" width="400" height="300"><br/>